-The Association is VAT registered but a large proportion of the income is exempt for VAT purposes, and this therefore gives rise to a partial exemption calculation.
+All the subsidiaries, except Yellow Wales, are VAT registered but a large proportion of their income is exempt for VAT purposes, and this therefore gives rise to a partial exemption calculation.
 Expenditure is therefore shown inclusive of VAT, and the input VAT recovered is included in income.